 - The concept of the logistics “control tower” is increasingly becoming synonymous with both supply chain management software solutions and outsourced logistics service providers

 The same melding of software and service can be found in solutions used for warehouse management, procurement/purchasing, and other operational applications in the supply chain, as on-premises software gives way to cloud solutions with integrated technical support services and self-help capabilities which obviate the need for in-house IT resources.

 What does this trend mean for your company?
-In itself the blurry line creates little issue, apart from some semantic frustrations.
+In itself, the blurry line may be little more than the source of some semantic frustrations.
 What it does mean however, is that you will need to be increasingly cautious about what kind of organisation you are dealing with when procuring services and solutions.